 In CKP Constructions Pty Ltd v Gabba Holdings Pty Ltd, the Court adopted a commercial approach to interpreting the builder’s (CKP Constructions) right to claim progress payments on the 25th day of each month under the parties’ contract.
 Rather than restricting the builder to only making single progress claims on the 25th of each month, due to the way the contract had been drafted the Court found that the builder had a right to submit multiple progress claims each month which would not be invalidated if they submitted them on a day other than the 25th day of the month.
 This meant that the builder was able to recover monies under multiple progress claims and was awarded judgment against the head contractor for $701,321.17, including interest.
 By making simple changes to their contracts, subcontractors can similarly benefit from rights allowing them to submit multiple progress claims each month to boost cash flow, rather than hoping for the best at the end of a project when funds may be unavailable to pay them.

 Ramsden Lawyers specialises in building and constructions matters and can quickly and cost-efficiently assist builders and subcontractors in protecting their contractual rights to payment and enhancing cash flow during projects.
-Please feel free to call Benjamin Twomey, Partner (firstname.lastname@example.org) , and Derek Finch, Senior Associate (email@example.com), of our office, on (07) 55 921 921, if you require any legal advice or assistance with a building and construction matter.
+Please feel free to contact our office on 1300 749 709 and ask to speak with Derek Finch, Partner (email@example.com) if you require any legal advice or assistance with a building and construction matter.